Petra

 • The Petra Archaeological Park covers a vast area that contains many archaeological relics and a unique natural landscape.
 It will take you a full day to see the main sites inside Petra and longer to explore other attractions and areas off the beaten track.

 • Visitors to Petra can choose from a number of trails to follow, two of which are guided while the rest require an experienced local guide to escort visitors.
-The trails are as follows: SELF-GUIDED TRAILS Visitors can explore the self-guided trails on their own
+The trails are as follows:

 The Main Trail